 Journal of Aboriginal Economic Development

-The only journal of its kind in Canada, the Journal of Aboriginal Economic Development (JAED) provides a view of economic development from a uniquely Aboriginal perspective.
+The only journal of its kind in Canada, the Journal of Aboriginal Economic Development (JAED) provides a view of economic development from a uniquely Indigenous perspective.

-Published jointly by Cando and Captus Press, the Journal is peer reviewed by a distinguished academic editorial board to ensure high quality Aboriginal content.
+Published jointly by Cando and Captus Press, the Journal is peer reviewed by a distinguished academic editorial board to ensure high quality Indigenous content.
 The Journal covers the following areas:

 - Lessons from Research

-Published jointly by the Council for the Advancement of Native Development Officers (Cando) and Captus Press, the Journal of Aboriginal Economic Development (JAED) is a peer-reviewed journal for practitioners and scholars working and researching in areas relevant to Aboriginal economic development.
-Published yearly, the Journal is a unique resource for anyone interested in Aboriginal community economic development.
-Its intent is to explore ideas and build knowledge in the field of Aboriginal economic development theory and practice.
+Published jointly by the Council for the Advancement of Native Development Officers (Cando) and Captus Press, the Journal of Aboriginal Economic Development (JAED) is a peer-reviewed journal for practitioners and scholars working and researching in areas relevant to Indigenous economic development.
+Published yearly, the Journal is a unique resource for anyone interested in Indigenous community economic development.
+Its intent is to explore ideas and build knowledge in the field of Indigenous economic development theory and practice.
 The journal prefers a broad interpretation of research and knowledge and encourages a wide variety of contributions in this area.

-Volume 11, Issue 1 of JAED will be published in fall 2018 in preparation for the Cando 25th Annual National Conference & AGM.
+Volume 12, Issue 2 of JAED will be published in fall 2021 in preparation for the Cando 28th Annual National Conference & AGM to be held in Whitecap Dakota, Saskatchewan.

 Previous JAED Issues